 file nr.
 205.5630.LC

-Farmer and commander of large rebel and mercenary army the Arumer Zwarte Hoop ‘Black Heap of Arum village’, also known as Grutte/ Greate Pier or as the Cross of the Dutchmen (i.e. Hollanders) and Steersman of Death.
-Born near the village of Kimswerd, shire Westergo, Mid Frisia.
-Allegedly committed large-scale piracy at the Zuyder Sea as commander of a pirate fleet during the period AD 1515-AD 1520.
+Farmer and commander of large rebel and mercenary army the Arumer Zwarte Hoop ‘Black Heap of [village] Arum’, also known as Grutte Pier or Greate Pier ‘Tall Pier’, and nicknamed Cross of the Dutchmen (i.e. Hollanders) and Steersman of Death.
+Born near the village of Kimswerd in district Westergo, province Friesland.
+Allegedly committed large-scale piracy at the Zuiderzee ‘southern sea’ as commander of a pirate fleet during the period 1515-1520.
 Allegedly committed and/or ordered crimes against civilians during the sieges, and looting of the several towns, among others of Amsterdam, Medemblik, Muiden and Naarden.
-The fact the village Kimswerd after 500 years has offered formal apologies for the havoc done to the town of Medemblik in 2017 is a sweet gesture but evidently not enough, if he is found guilty, that is.
+The fact the inhabitants of Kimswerd after 500 years have offered formal apologies for the havoc done to the town of Medemblik in 2017, is a cute and sweet gesture but evidently not enough.
+If he is found guilty, that is.
 For more about this pirate and so-called freedom fighter consult How great was Great Pier?, It all began with piracy, and consult Yet another wayward archipelago.

 Jan Pieterszoon Coen